sbehnfeldt/eduonix-wordpress-theme-cleancut/notes.md

 ## Lesson 56) Website HTML Template Part A
 Created static HTML mock-ups (external to this github repo) for index, about, blog and single templates.

+## Lesson 57) Website HTML Template Part B
+Styled the static mock-ups from Lesson 56.
+Again, the mock-ups (and the styling) are external to this repo.